 For honest and ethical appraisals, trust All State Appraisal Partners, Inc.

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever before.
-So it goes without question these days that real estate appraisal can definitely be called a profession as opposed to a trade.
+We consider our what we do a profession.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question in this day and age that real estate appraisal can certainly be called a profession as opposed to a trade.
 As with any profession we must follow strict ethical considerations.

-For an appraiser the chief obligation is to his or her client.
-More often than not, for a normal residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you want to review the appraisal document, you generally have to get it from your lender.
-Other obligations also include, accurate figures appropriate to the parameters of the assignment, acquiring and keeping a respectable level of competency and education, and the appraiser must conduct him or herself as a professional.
+We have a great deal of responsibilities as appraisers but first and foremost we answer to our clients.
+Most of the time, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like to review an appraisal report, you should get it from your lender.
+Other obligations also include, numerical accuracy depending on the assignment's nature, reaching and maintaining an appropriate level of competency and education, and of course, the appraiser must behave in a professional manner.
 Here at All State Appraisal Partners, Inc., we take these ethical responsibilities very to heart.

-All State Appraisal Partners, Inc. has worked hard for its reputation for producing appraisals with the highest of ethics.
-Contact us today to learn more.
+All State Appraisal Partners, Inc. has worked hard for its track record for completing competent and ethically superior appraisals.
+To learn more Contact us

-Appraisers will frequently be obligated to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
-Typically the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary responsibility is only to those third parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+Appraisers will regularly be required to consider the interests of third parties, including homeowners, buyers and sellers, or others.
+Typically the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary duty is only to those third parties who the appraiser knows, based on the scope of work or other written parameters of the job.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for a minimum of five years - something else All State Appraisal Partners, Inc. makes a part of their standard routine.
+There are also ethical standards that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for a minimum of five years - at All State Appraisal Partners, Inc. you can rest assured that we stick to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be assured we are doing everything we can to provide an unbiased determination of the home or property value.